 Philips Respironics Trilogy 202 – Trilogy Ventilator

-The Trilogy ventilator is easy to set-up and use.
-This machine is capable of compensating for leaks in pressure and control modes.
-The simple passive circuits support significant savings with time and price.
-The compact design has a long internal battery.
+The Trilogy 202 has many technological features.
+This ventilator compensates for leaks in both pressure and volume control modes.
+This Trilogy ventilator supports either active or passive exhalation breathing circuits to accommodate changes in preference.
+The compact design has a long battery life and can be transported in the hospital.
 The auto-adaptive triggering, cycling, and leak adjustments may help reduce the time clinicians spend adjusting alarm thresholds and re-fitting masks.

 Trilogy 202 Specifications

 The Trilogy operates on an LCD screen.
 An SD card slot stores ventilator data.
 DirectView software allows the clinician to record treatment trends.
 Safety alarms are included with pressure modes.
 Options include a detachable backup battery, hospital roll stand, and 1 GB SD card.

 Our sales team is willing to work on your quote request for any of our ventilators, or for any of our product offerings.
 Our sales representatives have experience dealing with all medical facilities.
 Click here to find the sales representative that represents your area.
 Each sales rep can be reached at 1-800-GET-SOMA, or by their direct line, and at [email protected].